-- Completed in the Admission Registrar's office during normal business hours. - Faxed to (618) 634-3346. - Mailed to Registrar's office (8364 Shawnee College Road, Ullin, Illinois 62992). - Scanned and e-mailed to admissions@shawneecc.edu. - Completed online at www.getmytranscript.org
+- Complete the request form in the Admission office during normal business hours. - Fax request form to (618) 634-3346. - Mail request form to Admission office (8364 Shawnee College Road, Ullin, Illinois 62992). - Scan and email to admissions@shawneecc.edu. - Complete request online at www.getmytranscript.org agency.
+Transcripts, test scores, and other documents must be requested by the student from the originating institution or agency.

 There is a fee per Transcript.
 Please allow at least three (3) business days for requests to be processed.
-Shawnee Community College cannot forward an original copy of any document received by Shawnee from another institution or agency.
-Transcripts, test scores, and other documents must be requested by the student from the originating institution or agency.
+Shawnee Community College cannot forward an original copy of any document received by Shawnee from another institution or